Q. Where do I get school uniforms?

 8th Grade 80 minutes

-Q. What standardized testing methods does St. Paul’s School and the Diocese of Orlando use?
+Q. What standardized testing methods does St. Paul Catholic School and the Diocese of Orlando use?

-A. For Grades 2-8, St Paul’s Catholic School uses the Iowa Test of Basic Skills (ITBS) assessments.
-These scores are intended to be used for curriculum planning and decisions on a student’s individual programming.
+A. For Grades 2-8, St Paul’s Catholic School uses the Terra Nova assessments.
+These scores are intended to be used for overall curriculum planning and decisions.
 Our school finds these results very important and we are proud of the fine job that our students do.
-The Diocese of Orlando does not post scores by individual school but rather by the county.
+The Diocese of Orlando does not post scores by individual school.

 Q. Do parents have the ability to get information on their child’s work so they can follow along and keep up with what they are working on and how they are doing?

 A. Parents can view the online grading information system through RenWeb.
 Parents are given login information at the beginning of the school year.

 Q. What sports and activities are available?

 Q. How do I order hot lunch for my child?

 Q. Can my student pack a lunch and buy milk at school?

 Inclement Weather/School Closings Questions

 Q. Do we conduct fire drills and emergency evacuation procedures?

 A. Yes.
-Regular fire drills are required by state law and are conducted monthly.
-Tornado, emergency, severe weather and lockdown drills are also held.
+Regular fire drills are required by state law and are conducted accordingly.
+Severe weather, emergency and lockdown drills are also held.
 Safety and emergency exits are posted and explained to students.